WordPress/wporg-internal-notes/readme.md

 `add_post_type_support( '[post type slug here]', 'wporg-internal-notes' );`

-To enable log entries of changes to posts, which will appear in the same stream with internal notes, add this line:
+To enable log entries for changes to posts, which will appear in the same stream with internal notes, add this line:

 `add_post_type_support( '[post type slug here]', 'wporg-log-notes' );`

-You can also choose which change events to log.
+You can also specify only certain change events to log.
 See `logging_enabled()` for a list of available events.

 `add_post_type_support( '[post type slug here]', 'wporg-log-notes', array( 'status-change' => true ) );`